Beauty-Saurus/Beauty-Saurus/README.md

   > Beauty-Saurus provides convenience with a powerful GUI:art:

+## :mag: About
+Beauty Saurus is a GUI program that makes it easy to create static site pages such as blogs and tutorials.
+Beauty Saurus makes it easier to create a website using Docu Saurus, a simple SSG created on Facebook.
+It is designed to customize and distribute your site locally with several instructions.
+**Create your own site easily and freely through Beauty-Saurus!**

 </br>
 ## :page_facing_up: Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.